 The IRS begins updating its systems for acceptance of electronic returns in the fall before tax season opens.
 The final changes usually happen around late December.
 They plan ahead to allow adequate time to program and test the upcoming year tax processing systems.

 If you filed your taxes early and checked your refund status.
 You may have possibly received this message.

 Congratulations, your tax return was selected for processing before the official opening date, the IRS only accepts a small number of tax returns as a part of the “Controlled Release Testing” or “HUB Testing” to make sure their systems are up in running smoothly and ready to go for the season.

 What is an IRS HUB Testing or Test Batch?

 HUB Testing or (Test Batch) is an initial run of a batch of tax returns.
 The IRS will pull a few early tax returns from all their registered tax preparers to make sure the software is running up to speed.

-Every tax season about a week in advanced the IRS routinely runs a Controlled Release Process(“test batch”) from various e-file providers (including free online e-file services) every year to test their systems.
+Every tax season about a week in advance the IRS routinely runs a Controlled Release Process(“test batch”) from various e-file providers (including free online e-file services) every year to test their systems.
 A small number of e-filed tax returns may be transmitted to the IRS, and taxpayers may see real acknowledgments and rejects as a result.
 The income tax returns included in this testing procedure are randomly selected from “batches” of completed tax returns that are queued for transmission for the official opening date January 28th when the general e-file processing begins.
 This testing period DOES include not only the acceptance of these tax returns via e-file but also the processing of the returns including the issuing of any tax refunds.